Matthew Dicks: Early life

 Dicks was raised in the small town of Blackstone, Massachusetts.
-At age 16, he began working for McDonald's restaurants.
-At 17 he was promoted to manager.
+At age 16, he began working for McDonald's restaurants, and at 17, he was promoted to manager.
 On December 23, 1988, Dicks was in a head-on car accident.
 Upon arriving at the scene, paramedics found him without respiration or pulse and began CPR.
 He was ultimately revived before arriving at the hospital.
 This is one of two near death experiences to which Dicks credits much of his drive for success.
 Dicks left home at age 18 and continued working in the restaurant business, including McDonald's, for several years.

 In 1993 Dicks was robbed at gunpoint while managing a McDonald's restaurant in Brockton, MA.
 The incident left him suffering from post traumatic stress disorder for more than a decade.
-Dicks thinks this incident was the impetus that sent him to college and launched his writing career.
+Dicks attributes this incident as the impetus that sent him to college and launched his writing career.

 Career

 Dicks has been working as an elementary school teacher at Henry A. Wolcott School in West Hartford, CT since 1999.
 He also owns and operates the Connecticut-based DJ company Jam Packed Dance Floor DJs.
 He has been entertaining at weddings since 1997.
-Dicks also works as a speaking coach, leadership coach, and marketing and communications consultant.
+Dicks also works as a keynote speaker, marketing, storytelling, and communications consultant, and speaking coach.
+He is the owner of Storyworthy, a company that produces online instructional content.
 Dicks also works as a minister of the Universal Life Church.